crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 <div class="alert alert-success">
-For this assignment, you can work in teams of 3-4 people.
-Your final project will require that you work in groups, so this is a good chance for you to form a group and test out whether you want to work with those people.
+For this assignment, you can work in teams of 4-6 people.
+You can use the same group as your final project team if you'd like.
 </div>

 <div class="alert alert-warning" markdown="1">